Green Tip #19 - Recipes and Remedies for Everyday Living - Odors and Stains

 Coming back to the point, sneaky phenomena brings me to today’s tip:

 Green Tip #19–Recipes and Remedies for Everyday Living– Odors and Stains

 You can’t go thru life without encountering, creating and combating odors and stains.
 Unfortunately, many stain removers and air fresheners are not only toxic to pets and humans, but can damage your fabrics after repeated use, or in some cases, make the situation worse.

 Once again, you can make use of everyday household items, which are safe for consumption, to eradicate offensive odors and stains.
 Here are just a few:

-·A simple tip for offensive odors in the bathroom: strike a wooden match and let the sulphur head burn off.
+- A simple tip for offensive odors in the bathroom: strike a wooden match and let the sulfur head burn off.
 Blow out before the wood burns.
-The sulphur immediately removes the odor.
+The sulfur immediately removes the odor.

 That’s about it for this week.
 I gave myself a “lazy day” yesterday, so I need to hustle to catch up with myself!
 As always, your tips and comments are welcome!
 Enjoy your week…….

 Were you aware of these clean, green methods of eliminating stains and odors?

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.